Marketing is no longer about the stuff you make!

 – Brandon Sanderson

-Marketing yourself with the story is creating the questions for the client to realize they don’t have answers and need some help.
+Marketing yourself with the story creates questions that cause the client to realize they don’t have answers and need help.
 That help is you!